redom/redom/.github/CONTRIBUTING.md

 1. Use the GitHub issue search — check if the issue has already been reported.
 2. Check if the issue has been fixed — try to reproduce it using the latest **develop** branch in the repository.
-3. Isolate the problem - you NEED to provide a live example — ideally also create a reduced test case.
+3. Isolate the problem - you should provide a live example — ideally also create a reduced test case.

 This [CodePen](https://codepen.io/anon/pen/prvbMp), [JSFiddle](https://jsfiddle.net/h8x8bvn9/2/) are helpful templates you can fork or clone.

 ### Submitting Pull requests

-Good pull requests are a amazing help.
+Good pull requests are an amazing help.

 They should remain focused in scope and avoid containing unrelated commits.